 Frequently Asked Questions

-What types of compensation are available to you as a victim of disability discrimination?
+What types of compensation are available to you as a victim of disability discrimination in NYC?

 Generally speaking, an employee is entitled to receive damages for lost wages, loss of benefits (health insurance, paid-time off, pension, etc.), reasonable accommodations, emotional pain and suffering, and punitive damages.